-- When paying Medical School tuition and registered as a medical student, an individual can retain his/her PSOM Scholarship and has a Direct loan eligibility of $40,500.
-When a student is registered as a full-time MBA student, he/she is not eligible for PSOM Scholarship and has a Direct loan eligibility of $33,000.
+- When paying Medical School tuition and registered as a medical student, an individual can retain his/her MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $40,500.
+When a student is registered as a full-time MBA student, he/she is not eligible for MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $20,500.
 In accordance with federal regulations, all sources of aid (loan, scholarships, fellowships,) cannot exceed the student budget.

 - Direct loans have aggregate limits, which are cumulative and include any undergraduate, graduate, and medical school loans borrowed in the Direct loan program.
 For any semester when a student is a full-time MBA student or a full-time MD student, the program aggregate limit is $224,000.

 - Students who require funds in excess of their Direct loan may apply for a Direct PLUS loan.
 Details on this loan and instructions for applying can be found at the PSOM Financial Aid Office.

 - Tuition will be billed each semester based on course registration and program requirements.
 Financial aid is available only from the school charging tuition.
 It is the student’s responsibility to file all of the financial aid applications and documents required to the school in which he or she is enrolled.
 Students may not receive financial aid from both schools during the same semester.
 The student is limited to the policies and federal regulations surrounding each school’s educational program.
 Specific costs are determined annually and are available from the Office of Admissions and Financial Aid.